Table of Contents[Hide][Show]

 There are opportunities to have Dinner with Santa Claus at the St. Louis Zoo (separately ticketed) but those fun nights do also offer free admission to Wild Lights.
 Check out the zoo website for all the holiday fun.

 Check the official schedule for special dates, closures and changes.
-The zoo closes from 4-5pm to transition from the daytime experience to Wild Lights which is separately ticketed.
+The zoo closes from 4-5pm to transition from the daytime experience to Wild Lights.

 Missouri Botanical Gardens “Garden Glow”